-Need Urgent Care in Lakeville?
+Urgent Care in Lakeville, MN

 We have a 24-hour phone line for emergencies and will make sure that our patients will be seen as soon as possible.

-Your local optometrist has the training and equipment to most effectively treat most eye emergencies.
+Beyond simple eye exams and astigmatism, your local optometrist has the training and equipment to most effectively treat most eye emergencies.
 In fact, ER doctors will often refer eye emergencies to an optometrist in any event.
 Don’t waste your time and see your eye doctor first!

 At Lakeville Family Eye Care, we specialize in handling all manner of eye emergencies quickly and effectively.
 Our office uses cutting edge technology to digitally scan the front surface and back layers of the eye to accurately assess virtually every eye injury.
 Whether you are visiting Lakeville, or live in the area, we are happy to provide you with the highest level of emergency vision are available.
 We encourage anyone who is feeling concern about their vision or injury to their eyes to give us a call.
 Our friendly and knowledgeable staff will make sure to fit you in quickly, even after hours.

 We Treat the Following Eye Emergencies and More:

 - Sudden Vision Loss

 - Foreign Body Removal (removing things stuck in the eye)